The Lee College grants team:

 Small Business Development Center

 The U.S. Small Business Administration provides consulting and technical assistance to small businesses and aspiring entrepreneurs supporting business performance, sustainability, and creating new businesses.
-This funding is a pass-through from University of Houston.
+Grant pass-through from the University of Houston.

 The Texas Workforce Commission provides funding for small private businesses in Texas.
 Lee College’s small business grant provides training funds for auto body.

 Underwritten by the Temple Foundation, this grant provides seed funding for the establishment of Baytown’s GRADcafé, which is located at 909 Decker Drive.
 The GRADcafé provides information, resources, and free guidance to those preparing for and applying for enrollment in a higher education institution of their choice.